tawi1/DotsTrafficCity/docs/source/roadInstallation.rst

 Steps:
 	#.
 Select `Hub` on the scene.
 	#.
-Enter `Root name` or use default name.
-	#.
-Enter `Pedestrian nodes root name` or use default name.
-	#.
 Select `Entity sub scene path` the path to create a `subscene`.
 	#.
 Enter `Entity subscene name` or use default name.
 	#.
 On/off autosync configs (before migrating the configs to the `subscene`, they will be synchronized with the configs that are in the `Hub`).